wl17443/ring-attractor/docs/meeting_notes.md

 Learning rule:

 - [x] Correct start and end points of learning
-- [ ] Start guessing learning rule (hebbian style)
+- [x] Start guessing learning rule (hebbian style)
-- [ ] find a baseline level of activity
+- [?] find a baseline level of activity

-1. Find out coincidence for synapses
+- [x] Find out coincidence for synapses
-2. Implement hebbs, making it work with different noise and make sure it's simmetric
+- [x] Implement hebbs, making it work with different noise and make sure it's simmetric
-3. Look for the bounds of stability
+- [x] Look for the bounds of stability
-4. Fix picture of connectivity (all arrows but light grey, colored arrows
+- [ ] Fix picture of connectivity (all arrows but light grey, colored arrows

 ### Meeting 8

-- [ ] remove inh learning
+- [x] type for conn matrix
-- [ ] Try to see what happens with noise stronger
+- [x] send bg link
-- [ ] type for conn matrix
+- [?] reduce bits
-- [ ] send bg link
+- [?] remove inh learning
-- [ ] store conn matrix
+- [x] store conn matrix
-- [ ] reduce bits
+- [x] diff between matrix and starting
 - [ ] diff between average matrix and starting
 - [ ] matrix of std of weights
-- [ ] run test with high noise and
+- [ ] run test with high noise and see if connections get modified also out of the bump, in which case we should add a decay element